Margins: Where God Begins

 He is already victorious.

-And He is drawing us toward that victory, thread by thread, moment by moment.
+And He is drawing us toward that victory, moment by moment.

 One day, we will step into that final margin.